binarybottle/engram/README.md

 ## Summary of steps and results  <a name="summary">

 - Step 1: Optimize arrangement of the 12 most frequent letters across left and right sides
 - Step 2: Arrange the most common command shortcut characters on the right side
 - Step 3: Optimize arrangement of all remaining letters
 - Step 4: Add punctuation marks and characters above similar-looking numbers

 ### 1. Optimize arrangement of the 12 most frequent letters across left and right sides

-Select the 12 most frequent letters in the English language <br>
-(excluding C, which we group with other common command shortcut characters):
+I selected 12 of the strongest key locations for the 12 most frequent letters in the English language (excluding C, which we group with other common command shortcut characters):

 **E, T, A, O, I, N, S, R, H, L, D**, C, **U**, M, F, P, G, W, (Y), B, (V), K, (X), J, Q, (Z)

-Set an initial key position for E and T, the most common letters in English. <br>
-Compute all 3,628,800 permutations of the remaining 10 letters, <br>
-and optimize the arrangement of 6 letters on each side according to our criteria: <br>

-**Speed** (optional, not used for the resulting layout) Interkey stroke times in milliseconds from Table 3 of <br>
-"Estimation of digraph costs for keyboard layout optimization", <br>
-A Iseri, Ma Eksioglu, International Journal of Industrial Ergonomics, 48, 127-138, 2015. <br>
-Here they are made symmetric to compensate for right-handedness of participants in the study.

-**Strength**
-Finger strengths are based on peak keyboard reaction forces (in newtons) from Table 4 of <br>
-"Keyboard Reaction Force and Finger Flexor Electromyograms during Computer Keyboard Work" <br>
-BJ Martin, TJ Armstrong, JA Foulke, S Natarajan, Human Factors,1996,38(4),654-664.
+I set an initial location for E and T, the most common letters, with E on the left side and T on the right side, to encourage a balance of typing across left and right hands, and to reduce the number of permutations to compute (3,628,800 for 10 letters).
+Each permutation corresponds to a unique arrangement of letters, and we score each arrangement by the average of the scores for all possible pair of letters (bigrams) in this arrangement.
+The score for each bigram is a product of the frequency of occurrence of that bigram and the following factors:

+**Flow**: measure of ease of a finger transition from the first in a pair of letters to the second

-**Flow** (finger transitions between letter pairs (bigrams) Flow factors to penalize difficult key transitions include:
+Flow factors to _penalize_ difficult key transitions include:

 - roll out from index to little finger
 - either index or little finger on top row
 - either middle or ring finger on bottom row
 - index above middle, or little above ring
 - index above ring, or little above middle
 - index above little, or little above index
 - ring above middle
 - use same finger twice
 - at least one key not on home row
 - one key on top row, the other on bottom row

+**Strength**: measure of the average strength of the finger(s) used to type the two letters

+Finger strengths are based on peak keyboard reaction forces (in newtons) from "Keyboard Reaction Force and Finger Flexor Electromyograms during Computer Keyboard Work", BJ Martin, TJ Armstrong, JA Foulke, S Natarajan, Human Factors,1996, 38(4), 654-664.

+**Speed**: normalized interkey stroke times

+These are left-right averaged versions derived from the study data below, to compensate for right-handedness of participants in the study:

+"Estimation of digraph costs for keyboard layout optimization", A Iseri, Ma Eksioglu, International Journal of Industrial Ergonomics, 48, 127-138, 2015.

 The resulting arrangement led to all vowels and H on the left:

                    -  I  O  U        D  N  L  -  -